• Blog

 Fighting Marvel scene in front of blue screen.

-While green screens are often considered tools of major studios, independent creators and low-budget filmmakers now have plenty of accessible options for achieving quality results.
+While green screen setups are often considered tools for the major players, independent creators and low-budget filmmakers now have plenty of accessible options for achieving quality results.
 The real skill lies in effectively compositing live footage with background extensions during post-production.

-To get started on your post-production adventure, sign up for WeVideo and use the built-in chroma key tool for all your green screen footage.
+To get started on your post-production adventure, sign up for WeVideo to use the built-in chroma key tool.
+We can't wait to see your next best DIY green screen project!